 To be clear, the W3C provides specifications and recommendations, not mandates.
-In a rigorous sense, it can be argued that true web standards do not exist: they are a myth.
-Scary word!
-But don’t be alarmed.
-Don’t confuse myth with falsehood.
-So-called “web standards” are a myth in the sense that they describe an oft-repeated ideology that strives to establish popular convention.
+In other words, it can be argued that true web standards do not exist.
+Furthermore don’t confuse myth with falsehood.
+Because so-called “web standards” are a myth in the sense that they describe an often repeated ideology that strives to establish popular convention.

-Thinking optimistically, we might call these an ever-evolving ideal, something we as a community are still working toward perfecting.
-What we have, at present, are de facto guidelines, principles that serve an objective without being legally enforceable.
+Thinking optimistically, we might call these an ever-evolving ideal.
+And something web developers are still working toward perfecting.
+What we have are de-facto guidelines serving an objective without being legally enforceable.

-If a house’s wiring and electrical components are not UL-listed, the home inspector may refuse to issue occupancy permits.
-When ISO compliance isn’t met, products don’t ship.
+To illustrate, if a house’s wiring and electrical components are not UL approved, the home inspector may refuse to issue occupancy permits.
+And when ISO compliancy isn’t met, products don’t ship.
 These are high stakes.
-On the other hand, in the face of invalid web markup, websites march on.
-The overwhelming majorities of surfers don’t bat an eyelash and don’t need to.
+On the other hand, in the face of invalid HTML/ CSS markup, websites march on.
+After all, modern web browser are forgiving.
+And the overwhelming majorities of website visitors don’t bat an eyelash and don’t need to.

 Let’s not misunderstand.
 Poorly formed HTML can be a hassle to update.
-It may be a factor in search engine optimization (whose “standards” change often, to the chagrin of SEO subject matter experts).
-In some cases, it can cause content to load slowly (or appear to load slowly).
+Furthermore it may be a factor in search engine optimization.
+In addition can cause content to load slowly.

-Validators are great for quickly spot-checking possible deal-breaker gaffes among copious volumes of markup.
+Validators are great for quickly spot-checking volumes of markup.
 But validators are servants, not masters.
 W3C badges are effectively academic badges of honor.
-Such validation is an admirable enough goal, but is not always worth the return on investment in a production environment.
-Far more important is to ensure that markup is efficiently written.
+In contrast validation is an admirable enough goal, but is not always worth the return on investment in real world environment.

 Let’s see if the big boys agree.

-Google and Yahoo! handle some of the thickest traffic on the market.
+CNET handles some of the heaviest traffic on the market.
 As of this writing, neither site complies with the W3C validator.
 How about heavy-hitters CNET and eBay?
 Failed.
-Adobe’s and Macromedia’s websites?
+What about the Adobe software website?
 Failed.
-What about php.net and python.org?

-Surely useit.com, the site of the esteemed usability guru, Jacob Nielson, is compliant.
-Surely!
-Guess again.
 W3C validation is not the web developer’s Holy Grail.
-Validation does not guarantee a site will look the same from platform to platform, from browser to browser.
-Validation does not assure that markup is efficiently written or adheres to a given entity’s assessment of best practices.
-What it means is that the developer has coded a functional document and used no markup in addition to that specified by the guidelines.
+Because validation does not guarantee a site will look the same from platform to platform, from browser to browser.
+Furthermore validation does not assure that markup is efficiently written or adheres to a given entity’s assessment of best practices.
+What it mean is that the developer has coded a functional document and used no markup in addition to that specified by the guidelines.

 No harm in that, is there?